hanielcedraz/BAQCOM/README.md

 <br>
 <br>

-## STEP.3 - Install pip and MultiQC:
+## STEP.3 - Install pip, MultiQC and HTSeq-count:
 	If you would like to use multiqc analysis, please install it.
 	Installation:
 	If pip is not installed, please install as follow: